Posted in: Money Saving Tips

 While NFC is becoming increasingly popular, predicted to one day overtake contactless debit/credit cards as the preferred payment method, there are many different companies offering competing services and not all are yet accepted nationwide.
 Also, there are some security creases that are slowly being ironed out.
-Currently, without adequate security methods in place, anyone can potentially use your smartphone to make a fraudulent transaction.
-This is something that is inherent with all contactless payment methods, and unauthorised use can be avoided by utilising some simple security features.
+Currently, without adequate security methods in place, anyone can potentially use her smartphone to make a fraudulent transaction.
+This is something that is inherent with all contactless payment methods, and unauthorized use can be avoided by utilizing some simple security features.

 Direct Mobile Billing

-Cloud payments involved online wallets.
+Cloud payments involve online wallets.
 The cloud payment company pays a vendor with a set amount of funds and the consumer’s bank account is charged to recoup the losses.
-This is one of the most widely used payment methods, with companies such as eBay and Amazon utilising this method.
+This is one of the most widely used payment methods, with companies such as eBay and Amazon utilizing this method.

-While convenient, security leaks from cloud computing servers can make your payment details open to fraud.
-This is relatively uncommon, but it is certainly something that needs to be taken into account when opting for this payment method.
+While convenient, cloud computing servers’ security leaks can open your payment details to fraud.
+This is relatively uncommon, but it is certainly something that needs to be considered when opting for this payment method.